maetyu-d/digitalis/README.md

 ## License

-Do what you like with these, and feel free to show or credit me if you make anything cool, but I give free use of them as is, as neither gift nor curse, and without guarantee or assuming liability of any kind.
-Or in the more technical language of the Unlicense:
+Do what you like with these, and feel free to show or credit me if you make anything cool, but I give free use of them as is and as they are.
+They're hopefully more gift than curse, but, whatever happens, there is no express or implied liability or guarantee of any kind on my part.
+To put it in the more technical language of the Unlicense:

 > This is free and unencumbered software released into the public domain.